 Taxes: The President’s budget proposal would raise taxes by $3 trillion over the next decade, but use most of these new revenues for new spending, not deficit reduction.
-His budget would dump an additional $74,000 per household of debt onto our children.
+His budget would add an additional $74,000 per household of debt onto the Millennial generation.

 Washington’s threat to impose new taxes and regulations on small businesses has kept businesses from hiring and slowed the job market recovery.
 Businesses are investing less which translates into less job creation.
 Although businesses understand that uncertainty is a fact of life, our government’s threats are adding to their insecurity.

-Freeze Tax Hikes and Spending: Congress can promote job creation by encouraging entrepreneurship and investment by freezing all proposed tax hikes and spending.
+Freeze Tax Hikes and Spending: Congress can promote job creation by encouraging entrepreneurship and investment, and by freezing all proposed tax hikes and spending.

-Higher taxes will ultimately cost a huge loss of jobs and will stifle growth, the entrepreneurial spirit and initiative.
+Higher taxes will ultimately result in a huge loss of jobs and will stifle growth, the entrepreneurial spirit and initiative.

 High Corporate Taxes: America has the highest corporate tax structure in the world.
 The tax code needs to be simplified, overhauled and brackets need to be lowered.
 All we are doing is providing more money for the government to spend.
 We are the envy of the world for our entrepreneurial spirit, and we must unleash this giant once again to turn our economy around.

-America’s political leadership needs to understand that the tax rates businesses face in the U.S. are way out of step with our other major economic competitors.
+America’s political leadership needs to understand that the tax rates that businesses face in the U.S. place them at a disadvantage compared to our other major economic competitors.